saniagx/saniagx/README.md

 🏛️ My main programming languages are Java, with a bit of C++ and Python for Machine Learning.

-🪷 Currentlty Learning: Kotlin and Compose Multiplatform
+🪷 Currently Learning: Kotlin and Compose Multiplatform.

 💻 I've also experimented with React, HTML CSS and JavaScript.